HardlyDifficult/Tutorials/Quaternions.md

 ### 3.1) About Quaternions

-A Quaternion is an axis-angle representation scaled in way which optimizes common calculations such as combining multiple rotations and interpolating between different rotation values.
+A Quaternion is an axis-angle representation scaled in a way which optimizes common calculations, such as combining multiple rotations and interpolating between different rotation values.

-Quaternions are composed of 4 floats, like an Axis-Angle.
-The first three (x, y, z) are logically grouped into a vector component of the Quaternion and the last value (w) is the scalar component.
-In some of the math below, you'll see the implications of logically separating the components like this.
+The default rotation for an object known as 'identity' is (0, 0, 0) in Euler and (0, 0, 0, 1) in Quaternion.
+If you multiply a rotation by identity, the rotation does not change.

+### 3.2) Properties of a Quaternion

 Quaternion rotations must be normalized, meaning: